 WHAT IS YOUR CANCELATION POLICY?

 All bookings may be canceled without any penalty if canceled within 7 days prior to departure.
-All other cancelations will have a $125 cancelation fee if canceled more than 24 hours in advance.
+All other cancelations will have a $250 cancelation fee if canceled more than 24 hours in advance.
 If canceled less than 24 hours in advance of your departure, you will be charged 50% of the total booking amount.
-If you re-book your trip for a future date you will be refunded the 50% penalty less the $125 cancelation fee.
 It’s rare we have weather that will cause a trip cancelation, but it can happen.
 If your trip is canceled due to inclement weather, you will not be charged a cancelation fee.
 A cancelation due to weather will be made by your Captain approximately 4 hours prior to your departure.